“If we have data, let’s look at the data. If all we have are opinions, let’s go with mine.”

 If you are working on the UX design for a product update, you need the user engagement data to support your point of view.

-When I have had to advocate for staying within our spending plan, or even reducing spending against lower than expected sales, I would have a hard copy of the cash flow with me that showed how many months of runway we had left.
+When I have had to advocate for staying within our spending plan, or even reducing spending against lower than expected sales, I would have a hard copy of the cash flow with me that showed how many months of cash runway we had left.

-You need to be prepared for the fact that the founder will continue to argue from the fact-free zone for as long as they can.
+You need to be prepared that the founder will continue to argue from the fact-free zone for as long as possible.
 You need to keep bringing the discussion back to the facts and ground your point of view there.

 I often find members of the leadership team frustrated by this dynamic, and I’ve seen teams start to splinter and companies struggle because teams can’t overcome the founder’s opinion.

 But the leaders in an organization that support the founder have a critical responsibility to their teams and the success of the company.
 Do the work.
 Bring the data to back up your point of view.